 Charlotte Du Cann

 Charlotte has published five works of non-fiction, ranging from a collection of essays about food and society, Offal and the New Brutalism (Heinemann) to the travelogue, Reality Is the Bug That Bit Me in the Galapagos (Flamingo).
-A regular editor for Dark Mountain, she has also recently edited Playing for Time – Making Art as if the World Mattered (with author Lucy Neal), a handbook about collaborative and community arts practice (Oberon Books) and the grassroots newspaper, Transition Free Press.
+More recently she edited Playing for Time – Making Art as if the World Mattered (with author Lucy Neal), a handbook about collaborative and community arts practice (Oberon Books) and the grassroots newspaper, Transition Free Press.

 You can find a selection of her writings on http://charlotteducann.blogspot.com.